-As you make your way through life, you will almost certainly come across some toxic people.
+As you make your way through life, you will almost certainly come across some toxic people at some point.
 They can be your friends, your partner, or even your family.
 They will come into your life and slowly poison it from the inside out.
-You probably won’t even realise that it’s happening until your mental health starts taking a hit.
+You probably won’t even realize that it’s happening until your mental health starts taking a hit.
 Toxic people all have very similar characteristics and the more you know about them, the easier they are to spot.

 This is extremely commonly used by toxic people.
-The dictionary defines gaslighting as: “Manipulating someone by psychological means into doubting their own sanity”.
+The dictionary defines gas lighting as: “Manipulating someone by psychological means into doubting their own sanity”.
 They often times will use any means necessary to manipulate you into making you doubt yourself.
 For instance: they could tell you over and over and over that there is a party on Saturday.
-Come Saturday, they say the have no idea where you got the idea that there is a party on.
-It may seem small and insignificant but gaslighting can cause a lot of harm to your mental health.
+Come Saturday, they say they have no idea where you got the idea that there is a party on.
+It may seem small and insignificant but gas lighting can cause a lot of harm to your mental health.
 They want to make you feel like you are going crazy.
-They will then use those feelings of self doubt and use them against you.
+They will then use those feelings of self-doubt and use them against you.

 2. They are surrounded by drama.

 There is always a problem they need your help with.
 Whether it’s an issue in their work-life or personal life.
 They’ll ask for your help, and make you responsible for fixing their issues.
 But as soon as one crisis is taken care of, another one undoubtedly arises.

 3. It’s all about them.

 Everything has to be about them.
 The conversation always comes back to being about them.
 They will interrupt you to bring the conversation back to what they want.
 Some will try to control you, what you do, say and even what you think.
 They try to manipulate you into “being on their side” or “their team”.